fbpx

 Previous experience with cold calling and qualifying leads is also a plus.
 Having an early sales career may be a big boost here.
 They need a solid understanding of the product or service they’re working on and the ability to work in a self-directed manner, requiring minimal supervision.

 Strong analytical capabilities to quickly and accurately identify patterns within data sets are also critical.
-Other requirements include excellent customer service and analytical skills and exceptional communication skills, including active listening and negotiating at the highest levels.
+Other requirements include excellent customer service, analytical skills, as well as exceptional communication skills, including active listening and negotiating at the highest levels.

 SDR Responsibilities: What They Do

 Sales Development Reps are essential for any business because they focus on generating qualified prospects and qualifying them to see if they are a good fit for the company.
-They work with leads to assess their needs and determine whether or not they are interested in what the company has to offer.
+They work with leads to assess their needs and determine whether or not they are interested in what the company offers.

-They work closely with marketers, inside sales teams, and subject matter experts (SMEs) daily to identify target accounts/leads and gather information about those leads such as contact data or company information like size and revenue generation.
+They work closely with marketers, inside sales teams, and subject matter experts (SMEs) daily to identify target accounts/leads and gather information about them, such as contact data or company information, such as size and revenue generation.

 A sales development representative also closes sales by setting up meetings with prospects and providing them with information about their products or services.

-They can also track engagement to provide insights about their clients’ buyer journey (and where they’re falling short).
+They can also track engagement to provide insights about their clients’ buyer journey (and where they fall short).

 Learn More » The Ultimate Guide to Demand Generation: Boosting Your Business Growth